cancer prevention is not early detection

 Be realistic with your goals

 Are you going to do this all by yourself?
-Do you want a supportive, complementary care to focus on addressing the underlying internal environment and conditions in your body?
+Will you accept professional guidance outside of an oncologist or surgeon?
+You need a supportive, complementary care to focus on addressing the underlying internal environment and conditions in your body.
+It’s not disease care, so there’s “nothing wrong with you” right now.
 Will you start right away?
 Why not?
 Are you going to make this decision on your own?
 If so, why would you make this decision alone?
+Talk about this with your most loved ones.

 What kind of lifestyle change will you need?
-Will you accept professional guidance outside of an oncologist or surgeon?
-With your supportive alternative care, will there be signs that you are on the right path?
+It could be just a simple addition to your routine.
+With your preventive care, will there be signs that you are on the right path?
 How soon can those signs be expected, and what would those signs be?
 Your complementary care specialist should have concrete answers to these questions!

 Nutrition is critical to your health